kairos-io/hadron/docs/content/docs/architecture/build-system.md

 **full-image-grub**

-Complete bootable image with GRUB bootloader and dracut for initramfs generation.
-Suitable for traditional BIOS and UEFI systems.
+Complete bootable image with Standard Boot (BIOS) support.
+Works on legacy BIOS systems.
+Uses GRUB as the bootloader with dracut for initramfs generation.

 **full-image-systemd**

-Complete bootable image with systemd-boot for trusted boot scenarios.
+Complete bootable image with Trusted Boot (UEFI Secure Boot) support.
+Requires UEFI firmware with Secure Boot enabled.
 Supports Secure Boot and TPM-based measurements.
+Uses systemd-boot as the bootloader.

 **toolchain**